|

 Do not underestimate 2 things however: stats will be in most cases wrong as

 they do imply stationarity that is just not there.
-Secondly, many many
+This is why most

 'market cycles' gurus will find cycles in a market that cannot produce any